 eroded.
 This article closely examines the implications of creating protected areas on the rights of local

-communities in Cameroon‚ with a particular focus on the Tofala Hill Wildlife Sanctuary (THWS) in
+communities in Cameroon‚ with a particular focus on the Tofala Hill Wildlife Sanctuary (THWS) in the

-management of natural resource.
+natural resource.